-The stamp duty land tax temporary reduced rates deadline of 31st March 2021 is approaching quickly.
-Please be reassured that we are doing everything possible to support our borrowers in completing their property transaction before the end of the stamp duty deadline, however we can offer no guarantee that mortgages will complete by 31st March 2021.
+Please be reassured that we are doing everything possible to support our borrowers in completing their property transaction before their respective stamp duty deadlines, however we can offer no guarantee that mortgages will complete by any given date

 • We have removed the automatic request for bank statements on owner-occupied cases